 GARC provides tools and training to build in-country skills and knowledge on essential elements of rabies control programmes, enabling countries to strengthen their efforts to eliminate rabies in a systematic way.
 Our most comprehensive in-country capacity building has been in the Philippines (at the country level as well as in the provinces of Ilocos Norte and Sorsogon) and Indonesia.

 Advocacy toolsWorld Rabies Day

-World Rabies Day is a global day of awareness that is now in its 11th year.
+World Rabies Day is a global day of awareness.
 Governments, organisations and individuals hold events on this day that highlight their work and educate their communities.
 GARC provides an event platform and resources to increase their impact and share their work with other rabies stakeholders across the world.Case studies

 Governments, donors and health care providers require information about the financial costs and benefits of rabies elimination programmes to make informed decisions about resourcing these initiatives.

 GARC has been working on various projects to provide this type of information, from the reassessment of the burden of rabies, to economic evaluations of rabies programmes and examining the cost effectiveness of various rabies control strategies.